GraphSAINT/GraphSAINT/README.md

 * PPI
   * `./train_config/neurips/ppi2_rw.yml`: reaching 0.982 (from previously 0.973) F1-micro score, with 4x training time; reaching 0.974 (from previously 0.973) F1-micro score, with 1x training time.

-2 layer convergence (validation f1 mic per epoch with time) plot
+2 layer convergence (Validation F1-Micro w.r.t.
+Training time) plot
+**There is some error with the FastGCN curve.
+We are fixing this.**

 ![Alt text](converge.png)